lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/name.md

 | regulation                     | Clear end state         | Systems view                  | null                 |
 | ..                     | ***remainder in Appendix***         | ...                | ...               |

 This worked-example settled on one of several possible structures, allowing Requirements the highest level in the hierarchy.
-Two merits of our approach:
+Two merits of the approach:
 - selection of a particular structure is explicit
 - stakeholders can be involved in selection.
 +++